Kubernetes PetSets

 Containers – Raising the Abstraction Level

-Containers change the way applications are packaged.
-They allow application tiers to be packaged and isolated, so all dependencies are confined to individual islands, not conflicting with other stacks.
-It provides a simple way to package all application pieces into an easily deployable unit.
+1 -) Containers change the way applications are packaged.
+They allow application tiers to be packaged and isolated, so all dependencies are confined to individual islands and do not conflict with other stacks.
+Containers provide a simple way to package all application pieces into an easily deployable unit.
 The ability to create different units radically simplifies deployment.

-Containers don’t magically appear.
-They need assistance with where to go; this is the container scheduler’s role.
-The main job of the scheduler is to start the container on the correct host and connect them.
+3 -) Containers don’t magically appear.
+They need assistance with where to go; this is the role of the container scheduler.
+The scheduler’s main job is to start the container on the correct host and connect it.
 In addition, the scheduler needs to monitor the containers and deal with container/host failures.

-The schedulers are Docker Swarm, Google Kubernetes, and Apache Mesos.
+4 -) The schedulers are Docker Swarm, Google Kubernetes, and Apache Mesos.
 Docker Swarm is probably the easiest to start with, and it’s not attached to any cloud provider.
-The container sends to the cluster scheduler several requirements.
+The container sends several requirements to the cluster scheduler.
 For example, I have this amount of resources and want to run five copies of this software with this amount of CPU and disk space – now find me a place.

 Kubernetes – Container scheduler